Country: Uganda

 Mujuzi CFR qualifies as an IPA under criterion A(i) as one of only two sites globally, and the only protected area, from which Rinorea ituriensis (CR) is known.
 Further botanical surveys are required at the site to fully catalogue the diversity of this site.

 The site is of global conservation importance as one of only two sites known globally for the Critically Endangered species Rinorea ituriensis.
 The specimen from this IPA was originally described as Rinorea sp.
-B in FTEA, however, this has since been reidentified as Rinorea ituriensis.
+B in the Flora of Tropical East Africa (FTEA), however, this has since been re-identified as Rinorea ituriensis.
 The Red List assessment of this species should probably, therefore, be downgraded to Endangered as it is now known from two sites.
 However, the second occurrence of R. ituriensis, the type specimen collected in 1908, occurs outside a protected area in the Orientale region of D.R.
-Congo (Paradis & Stévart, 2021).
+Congo (Paradis and Stévart 2021).
 Here the species may well be threatened by small-scale agriculture and so conservation at Mujuzi, the only protected area globally that this species occurs in, is needed to ensure this species does not become extinct.

 The Endangered tree Afrocarpus usambarensis was listed in field surveys by Lwanga (1996), although this species is not known from Uganda and this was more likely to have been Podocarpus milanjianus or Afrocarpus dawei which are known from nearby Sango Bay.

-The site needs more extensive botanical survey work, which may well reveal addition threatened and rare species.
+The site needs more extensive botanical survey work, which may well reveal additional threatened and rare species.

 The site is underlain by loamy-clay soils, transitioning to sandy soils towards the lake shoreline.

-Mujuzi is a Central Forest Reserve gazetted in 1932 and is a collection of three former forest reserves, Mujuzi, Kiraala and Byante from north to south.
+Mujuzi is a CFR gazetted in 1932 and is a collection of three former forest reserves, Mujuzi, Kiraala and Byante from north to south.
 Along the lakeshore there are a small number of fishing landing sites, the largest of which, Ddimo and Bale, have associated fishing villages within the reserve.
-While 1990s surveys found that there was encroachment into the forest around Ddimo, particularly extraction of timber and fuel, satellite imagery suggests that agricultural encroachment near the village of Katinyondo and north of Bale has resulted in greater forest loss since 2010 (Lwanga, 1996; World Resources Institute, 2023).
+While surveys in the 1990s found that there was encroachment into the forest around Ddimo, particularly extraction of timber and fuel, satellite imagery suggests that agricultural encroachment near the village of Katinyondo and north of Bale has resulted in greater forest loss since 2010 (Lwanga 1996; World Resources Institute 2023).
 During our visit to the site, we observed small-scale logging and charcoal burning in the lattermost area.
 While we did not observe grazing within the reserve, the grassy areas are likely kept open by cattle farming.

 In 2022, a local campaign, “Save Mujuzi Forest”, was established when a local businessman claimed to have a mailo (freehold) land title on the forest.
-Part of the forest had been cleared for growing pineapples as a result of this claim (Kutamba, 2022).
-Other legal cases are ongoing concerning those who have claimed land titles within the reserve (Ssekweyama, 2022).
-UPDF officers were subsequently deployed to this site and pineapple growers were ordered to vacate (Ssenyonga, 2022).
+Part of the forest had been cleared for growing pineapples as a result of this claim (Kutamba 2022).
+Other legal cases are ongoing concerning those who have claimed land titles within the reserve (Ssekweyama 2022).
+Uganda Peoples Defence Force officers were subsequently deployed to this site and pineapple growers were ordered to vacate (Ssenyonga 2022).
 It is important that land rights are resolved in the area and that the granting of land titles within protected areas is halted as such disputes are undermining conservation efforts.

-The Masaka District Forest Office estimates that 2,545 acres (ca. 10 km2) of forest cover has been lost to logging and cultivation overall (Ssenyonga, 2022).
-But despite several threats, this forest is in better condition than Jubiya CFR to the north where fishing activities have been restricted, forcing communities to exploit forest resources for their livelihoods.
+The Masaka District Forest Office estimates that 2,545 acres (ca. 10 km2) of forest cover has been lost to logging and cultivation overall (Ssenyonga 2022).
+But despite several threats, this forest is in better condition than Jubiya CFR to the north where fishing activities have been restricted, forcing communities to exploit forest resources as an alternative livelihood option.

 The site is a source of timber and fuel for local communities and firewood is collected by fishing communities to cure fish.
 Cattle are also grazed at the site within the grassland and there has been cultivation of crops within the reserve.
-The latter activities are not permitted, but land disputes have weakened NFA regulation of the site.
+The latter activities are not permitted, but land disputes have weakened the National Forestry Authority regulation of the site.

 Sophie Richards, Royal Botanic Gardens, Kew